 - Check for any area of skin that does not heal after an injury.

 - Have your doctor check your skin during any other health exams.
-Most experts recommend having your skin examined at least once a year.

 - Tell your doctor about any suspicious skin growths or changes in a mole.

 - Be aware of the risk of skin cancer and the steps you can take to prevent it, including using sunscreen, wearing protective clothing, and staying out of the midday sun.

 For more information, see the topic Protecting Your Skin From the Sun.

 Learn your ABCDEs, the changes in a mole or skin growth that are warning signs of melanoma:

 - Asymmetry : One half doesn't match the other half.

 - Border irregularity : The edges are ragged, notched, or blurred.